gxywy/taskflow/README.md

 # task-manager

-A web app allows you to run any script or program automatically.
+A web app allows you to run any script or program automatically

-**especially machine learning training experiments**
+**especially machine learning experiments**

 ![](./imgs/index.jpg)